 Secret streets are all over the world, and all of them are waiting to be discovered.
 But do you know what can be found hidden among them?
-You won’t find the answer in a tourist book, and many tourists have yet to wander through these street.
+You won’t find the answer in a tourist book, and many tourists have yet to wander through these streets.
 So to help you explore these often missed beauties, we’ve put together a guide covering secret streets in Barcelona, Beijing, London, Rome and Tokyo.

 (Image source: photoVaras)